SpaceG/glas/_posts/2015-02-22-subdomain-github.markdown

 subtitle:   "Subdomains Set Up on Github"
 date:       2015-02-22 14:00:44
 author:     "Lucas Gatsas"
-header-img: "img/Space-Engine-mountain-range.jpg"
+header-img: "img/lg.jpg"
 ---
 <h2 class="section-heading">Setting up a custom domain with GitHub Pages</h2>

-Get Read with Sub-domain and Apex Domain @  Github.
-I will get a new Blog Name in the NextDays or Weeks.
+Get Ready with Sub-domain and Apex Domain @  Github.
+I will get a new Blog Name in the next Days or Weeks.
 However, i think i will do that right now, when i have more Time to do it.
 I have always a very nice New name in Mind.
 I Think it will be .io Domian Name.
 Maybe i will use a custome Blog Name (Apex-Domian) or a (Sub-Domian).
 We will see it. -

 <h2 class="section-heading">Sub Domains</h2>
 A subdomain is configured with a CNAME record through your DNS provider (There where your  domain is Registered).